mirrorer/afl/experimental/experiments_readme.txt

   - libpng_no_checksum   - a sample patch for removing CRC checks in libpng.

-  - llvm_instrumentation - AFL instrumentation implemented as an LLVM pass;
-                           will probably graduate once tested thoroughly.

   - post_library         - an example of how to build postprocessors for AFL.

 Note that the minimize_corpus.sh tool has graduated from the experimental/ directory and is now available as ../afl-cmin.
+The LLVM mode has likewise graduated to ../llvm_mode/*.

-Most of these are meant chiefly as examples that need to be tweaked for your specific needs.
-They come with some basic documentation, but are not really production-grade.
+Most of the tools in this directory are meant chiefly as examples that need to be tweaked for your specific needs.
+They come with some basic documentation, but are not necessarily production-grade.